SpartanWorks/spartan-sensor-mesh/README.md

         "bus": string (depends on the sensor),
         "other properties": any (arguments for the bus, depends on the sensor) },
-      "capabilities": [
+      "readings": [
         {
-          "reading": string (type of supported reading),
+          "type": string (type of supported reading),
-          "name": string (name of the reading to use) }
+          "name": string (name of the reading to use), "averaging": number,
+          "widget": json (display widget specific configuration, used to guide the UI) }
       ],
       "other properties": any (any extra arguments to configure the sensor, such as precission, etc)